 In the following days, the Gestapo arrested around 30,000 Jewish men and hauled them to concentration camps, where hundreds were murdered or died.
-Most of the surviving detainees were released after a few weeks or months.
+Most of the surviving detainees were released again after a few weeks or months.

-The Terms “Pogrom,” Kristallnacht, and Judenaktion
+Terms “Pogrom,” Kristallnacht, and Judenaktion

-The word pogrom comes from the Russian погром.
+The word pogrom comes from Russian (“погром”).
 It emerged in the 1880s during the czarist Russian Empire to designate massacres of Jews.
 Literally, pogrom means “devastation” or “riot.”
-In Germany over the decades, the term pogrom has become the established word for the events of 9–10 November 1938.
-The term Kristallnacht (or Reichskristallnacht), meaning Night of Crystal (i.e., broken glass), as the non-Jewish majority called the pogroms, is generally avoided in German today because it euphemizes the events by reducing them to physical damage: specifically, broken windows and crystal chandeliers.
-Additionally, this German term is misleading because the pogroms did not occur exclusively at night by any means, indeed continuing in broad daylight.
-Meanwhile, propaganda terms such as Judenaktion (“Jewish Action”) clearly belong to the language of the perpetrators.
+In Germany, the term pogrom has become a widespread designation for the events of 9–10 November 1938.
+However, because “pogrom” signifies an act of violence initiated by the common people, its use is in danger of hiding the state’s central role in planning and directing the violent actions of 9–10 November 1938.
+The term Kristallnacht (or Reichskristallnacht), meaning Night of Crystal (i.e., broken glass), as the non-Jewish majority called the acts of terror, is generally avoided in German today because it is a euphemism.
+It only references the physical damage, specifically broken windows and crystal chandeliers.
+The word “night” (the -nacht in Kristallnacht) is also misleading because the violent acts continued by the light of day.
+Internationally, particularly in English, Kristallnacht is an established term.
+From a Jewish perspective and in the memories of eyewitnesses to these events, this word is often still used to describe the events of 9 and 10 November 1938.
+Meanwhile, propaganda terms such as Judenaktion (Jewish Action) clearly belong to the language of the perpetrators.

-The November Pogroms must be seen in the context of the radicalization of antisemitism in the Nazi Germany of 1938.
-This was preceded by the first mass deportation of Jews from the German Reich, specifically Jews who had Polish citizenship (the Polenaktion (“Polish Action”)).
-Beginning on 28 October 1938, some 17,000 individuals were violently expelled across the German/Polish border.
-Among them was the Grynszpan family of Hanover.
-Their 17-year-old son Herschel then carried out an assassination at the German Embassy in Paris.
+The acts of violence on 9–10 November 1938 must be seen in the context of the radicalization of antisemitism in the Nazi Germany of 1938.
+They were preceded by the first mass deportation of Jews from the German Reich, specifically Jews who had Polish citizenship (the Polenaktion or “Polish Action”).
+Beginning on 28 October 1938, around 17,000 people were violently expelled across the German/Polish border.
+One of them was the Grynszpan family from Hanover.
+Their seventeen-year-old son Herschel then attempted an assassination at the German Embassy in Paris.
 On 7 November 1938, he shot the diplomat Ernst vom Rath, who died of his injuries two days later.
 For years already, the Nazi regime had been pursuing a plan of forcibly expropriating Jews and, in particular, “Aryanizing” Jewish businesses to finance Germany’s re-armament process.
 The assassination provided a welcome pretext to strike out against the Jewish population with unprecedented brutality.
-Nazi propaganda portrayed the pogroms as an outbreak of “spontaneous national rage” sparked by the “cowardly murder” in Paris.
+Nazi propaganda portrayed the violence as an outbreak of “spontaneous national rage” sparked by the “cowardly murder” in Paris.

 State-Organized “Spontaneous” Actions of “National Rage”